getsentry/sentry-ruby/docs/config.rst

           config.processors << Raven::Processor::RemoveStacktrace
         end

-    By default, Sentry does not send POST data or cookies if present.
+    By default, Sentry does not send POST, PUT, PATCH data or cookies if present.
 To re-enable, remove the respective processor from the chain:

     .. code-block:: ruby

         Raven.configure do |config|
-          config.processors -= [Raven::Processor::PostData] # Do this to send POST data
-          config.processors -= [Raven::Processor::Cookies] # Do this to send cookies by default
+          config.sanitize_data_for_request_methods -= ["POST", "PUT", "PATCH"] # Do this to send POST, PUT PATCH data config.processors -= [Raven::Processor::Cookies] # Do this to send cookies by default end
-        end